-2. Evaluate your options
+2. Evaluate all of your options

 You’ve got this far and you now know why you want or need to move.
-Next you need to figure out what options are available to you, what kind of property will be suitable?
+Next, you need to figure out what options are available to you, what kind of property will be suitable?
 How will you fund it?
 When is the best time for you to move?

-This next step is often heavily influenced by financial constraints and more practical, logistical considerations and you might find that weighing up the alternatives is often easier said then done; so one way to approach this is to write a list that clearly shows all of the options available to you.
+This next step is often heavily influenced by financial constraints and more practical, logistical considerations and you might find that weighing up the alternatives is often easier said than done; so one way to approach this is to write a list that clearly shows all of the options available to you.

 Looking at the alternatives in black and white on a page or on a screen can often help make your options clearer and putting your time and attention on the task can often mean new options reveal themselves to you that you might not have previously considered.